Fermium/usbip-ssh-docker/README.md

 # usbip-ssh-docker

-Tunnels USB devices over ssh using docker, with automatic device detection.
+This docker container, when ran properly with docker-compose, will share all of the host USB devices with the target machine.